 If the moneyline has too much juice on it, and a run line bet is too complex for your taste, turn to one of the most underrated and unheralded bets in baseball: totals betting.
-Generally, Sportsbooks protect themselves much less on these types of bets than they do on the moneyline; something that limits your exposure plays right into your pocket.
+Generally, Sportsbooks protect themselves much less on these types of bets than they do on the moneyline.
+Something that limits your exposure plays right into your hands.

 Most bettors are familiar with betting on the “total” in football, more commonly referred to as the over/under.
 You can make the same type of bet in baseball, wagering on the number of runs scored by both teams combined.

 The juice (a.k.a. the vig) is not always -110, but it usually is.
 We’ll look at some of the deviations soon, once we have the basic principles down.

 The first thing we need to understand before betting the over/under is the probabilities based on past results.
 The following chart shows how often certain totals occur in baseball, based on hundreds of thousands of games of data.